CUOA Foundation

-Founded in 1957 as a post -graduate school for secondary education within the University of Padua and as a Business School supported by enterprises, category associations, lending institutions, public bodies and the Universities of Padua, Trento, Trieste, Udine, Venice, Verona and IUAV - University of Venice.
+The CUOA Foundation opened in 1957 as a post-graduate school for secondary education within the University of Padua and as a Business School supported by enterprises, category associations, lending institutions, public bodies and the Universities of Padua, Trento, Trieste, Udine, Venice, Verona and IUAV - University of Venice.

-The Foundation, with its more than 50 years of activity, developed relationships with about 3.000 companies and both national and international organisations.
+The Foundation, with its more than 50 years of activity, developed relationships with about 3,000 companies and both national and international organizations.
 Fondazione CUOA manages more than 500 lecturers, didactic and scientific representatives and cooperates with 53 foreign countries and 26 foreign Universities and Business Schools.